Posts Tagged: Larry Forero

 At the workshop, participants can expect to:

-“There will be a limited number of water measurement trainings offered in 2020,” said Larry Forero, UC Cooperative Extension livestock and natural resources advisor.
+“There will be a limited number of water measurement trainings offered in 2021,” said Larry Forero, instructor and UC Cooperative Extension livestock and natural resources advisor.
 “If you need this training, register soon.”

 Senate Bill 88 requires that all water right holders who have previously diverted or intend to divert more than 10 acre-feet per year (riparian and pre-1914 claims), or who are authorized to divert more than 10 acre-feet per year under a permit, license, or registration, to measure and report the water they divert.